dscarpetti/codax/README.md

 [![Clojars Project](http://clojars.org/codax/latest-version.svg)](http://clojars.org/codax)

-Version 1.4.0+ implements [upgradable transactions](doc/upgradable-transactions.md). (using `with-upgradable-transaction` macro), removes built-in support for clj-time, and **fixes an RCE vulnerability**.
+Version 1.4.1 removes built-in support for clj-time.
+If you have an older database using clj-time see the [changelog](CHANGELOG.md)

-See the [changelog](CHANGELOG.md) for details on upgrading from earlier codax versions.
+Version 1.4.0 implements [upgradable transactions](doc/upgradable-transactions.md). (using `with-upgradable-transaction` macro) and **fixes an RCE vulnerability**.

 ### The Why